Here is a homemade chocolate brownie protein bar recipe that is low in sugar, cheap to make, and is only around 100

 Protein bars can be very convenient when you are looking for a healthy snack before or after the gym, or if you are looking for a chocolate bar alternative that is healthier.

 With this recipe, you can make 14 chocolate brownie protein bars which you can keep stored in the fridge and eat on the go.

 Why you will love these chocolate brownie protein bar recipe?

-- Super cheap to make and great way to save money buying protein bars.
+- Super cheap to make and a great way to save money buying protein bars.

-- Only 100 calories per protein bar and low sugar.
+- Only 100 calories per protein bar and low sugar (when you divide them into 14+ servings).

 - Takes just 10 minutes to prep.